RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-rust-client-sdk/docs/TicTacToeApi.md

 ## add_player

 > models::GameCreationResult add_player(add_player_params)
-Adds a Player to the Game.
-Returns the result of the initial Game Creation.
+* Defines and implements the public Gaming contract for this service.  *  * © 2024 Rust Made Easy.
+All rights reserved.  * @author JoelDavisEngineering@Gmail.com

-Adds a Player to the Game.
+* Defines and implements the public Gaming contract for this service.  *  * © 2024 Rust Made Easy.
+All rights reserved.  * @author JoelDavisEngineering@Gmail.com Adds a Player to the Game.
 Returns the result of the initial Game Creation.

 ### Parameters